 What to do: If the horse collapses during exercise, try to loosen tack if possible.
 If the horse has collapsed on a hard area and is unable to stand, try and support the horse with bedding/rugs.

 Signs: Discharge/excessive tears from eye, swollen eyelid, unable to open eye.
 Spots/white film over eye.
 Red/inflamed eye or lids.

 What to do: Ideally keep the horse stabled in a subdued lit stable and do not apply any ointments until the vet has been.

 Signs: If the foal’s feet are visible but it has not been born within 7 minutes, or the mare is straining unproductively for more than 15 minutes please contact us without delay.

 Signs: Reluctant to move, not able to take weight on one or more limbs, lies down.
-Uncomfortable standing, frequently alternates feet, stands with forelegs in front of body in an attempt to shift weight to relieve pain in the front feet (see picture below).
+Uncomfortable standing, frequently alternates feet, stands with forelegs in front of body in an attempt to shift weight to relieve pain in the front feet (see picture).
 Shortened strides, muscular stiffness over loins/quarters.

 What to do: Keep the horse still, ideally in a well bedded stable.